Coosa River BasinMission

 - Enters Alabama about ten miles northeast of Cedar Bluff, Alabama (Cherokee County), flowing approximately 250 miles before joining the Tallapoosa River north of Montgomery to form the Alabama River.

 - Drains 10,266 square miles, with 5,407 square miles being within the State of Alabama.

 - Drains portions of 13 Alabama counties.

 - One of 10 river systems in Alabama that drains to the Mobile River and then into the Gulf of Mexico.

 - Major impoundments (all supporting Alabama Power hydroelectric facilities): Weiss, Neely Henry, Logan Martin, Lay, Mitchell, Jordan.

 - Major Land Uses – Forestry, agriculture/pasture, urban.

-- The largest and most biologically diverse subwatershed of the Mobile River Basin in terms of overall number of fishes, mussels and aquatic snails.
+- The largest and most biologically diverse subwatershed of the Mobile River Basin in terms of the overall number of fishes, mussels, and aquatic snails.